Engine Abstraction

 Q: How heavy is auto‑load?

-A: Instantiation is a single Activator.CreateInstance
+A: Instantiation is a single Activator.CreateInstance call plus registration,

 so negligible for typical plugin sizes.